averos-io/averos-io.github.io/_docs/getting-started-citizen-developer/07-create-business-entities.md

 </div>
 </div>

+Dont worry if you did not succed to arrange the component like suggested.<br/>
+However you need to make sure that:
+- the entities are each linked to the connector (try to move each entity and see whether the connecting arrow follows it or not)
+- The services are linked to their managed entities (check the property `Service Name` in the entity's properties, it should match the managing service name)

 >💡 **Protip**: In order to move the arrow, use the **four nodes** that appear when you **select** the connector.<br/>
 Initially the connector could be moved using four nodes, but once connected to an entity, you will not be able to move the connector from the connecting nodes unless you release the connection.<br/>